mbakhtar/iste-advanced-agriculture-v2/advancedagriculture.md

 ```
 ## Step 8
 Attach your moisture sensor to your project and place the tube in one empty cup.
-Then download your code to test your automated watering system.
-Click on the bulb to show your hint.

 ## Step 9
-Congratulations on completing your Automatic Irrigation System!
+Download your code to test your Automatic Irrigation System.
-Go back to the Forward Edu lesson for more activities and extensions
+Congratulations on completing your Automatic Irrigation System! - Go back to the lesson for more activities and extensions.